Schneison/Robot/README.md

 ---
 ## The robot
 The project robot is based on an **ATmega328p** board which is equipped with three reflective optical sensors which are Used to follow a black line on a test ground.
-Furthermore, the robot was equipped with an shift register connected to three LEDs.
+Furthermore, the robot was equipped with a shift register connected to three LEDs.

 <h1 align="center">